What Felton Voters Need to Know About the Felton Fire Assessment Tax

 #12 Ranked Option — Merge with Scotts Valley Fire Protection District.
 Has not been negotiated

-The Felton station has been serving this community since 1935.
+The Felton station has been serving this community with volunteers since 1935.
 Under each of LAFCO’s top-ranked options, and under any of the standalone models above, it would continue to do so.
 Everyone across this debate — yes voters, no voters, and the undecided — agrees that Felton deserves reliable, locally controlled fire protection.
 The ballot now in your mailbox is one proposed answer to that question.
 The record suggests there are others worth considering.

 The San Lorenzo Valley Post is your essential guide to life in the Santa Cruz Mountains.
 We're dedicated to delivering the latest news, events, and stories that matter to our community.
 From local government to schools, from environmental issues to the arts, we're committed to providing comprehensive and unbiased coverage.
 We believe in the power of community journalism and strive to be a platform for diverse voices.